 Olive appeared beside him with a rush of worry.
 “I-Is—”

 “She’ll live, Olive.
 Don’t worry,” Werner reassured before pausing in thought.
-“I don’t believe she’ll be safe here since they’ll most likely return, but…”
+“I don’t think she’ll be safe here since they’ll probably return, but…”

 His mother would not accept something like this in the household.
 She wouldn’t allow it with good reason.
 Despite this knowledge and the feeling of his mother’s gaze pricking his skin, however, that underlying and intense wish remained.